 The PSC Standards of Conduct are not aspirational; they are affirmative.
 There is no prerequisite to implementation, it requires only the choice and decision to uphold and abide by them.

-As a condition of membership, all PSC members agree to abide by the following Standards of Conduct.
+As a condition of membership in the PSC community you agree to abide by the following Standards of Conduct.

 Respect and uphold the laws and regulations that govern the security industry and encourage all other stakeholders to do so as well.